Mengding Ganlu: A Thousand-Year Journey of a Single Tea Leaf

 The traditional crafting techniques of Mengding Ganlu originated in the Western Han Dynasty and were officially inscribed on the UNESCO Intangible Cultural Heritage List of Humanity in 2022.

-It evolved from the earliest coiled green teas, “Jade Leaf Everlasting Spring” and “Ten Thousand Spring Leaf,” named “Ganlu” due to its curled, tightly formed appearance with tender green down, fragrant aroma, elegant and uniform young shoots, clear yellowish-green liquor, bright clarity, and taste reminiscent of sweet spring dew that lingers long after drinking.
+It evolved from the earliest coiled green teas, “Jade Leaf Everlasting Spring” and “Ten Thousand Spring Silver Leaf,” named “Ganlu” due to its curled, tightly formed appearance with tender green down, fragrant aroma, elegant and uniform young shoots, clear yellowish-green liquor, bright clarity, and taste reminiscent of sweet spring dew that lingers long after drinking.

 The Craftsmanship: Aesthetic Embodiment of Traditional Tea-Making Techniques